ZIQIziqiZ/E-Learning/README.md

 # Bootcamp
 Complete Tensorflow 2 and Keras Deep Learning Bootcamp
+Building Interactive Apps With Shiny and R